Kernelizing MSO Properties of Trees of Fixed Height, and Some Consequences: Consequences for Expressive Power of

 \subsection{Case of bounded tree-depth}

-Elberfeld, Grohe, and Tantau \cite{EGT12} proved that \FO and \MSOii have equal expressive power on the graphs of bounded tree-depth.
-Having Theorem~\ref{thm:dtreekern} at hand, we can provide a relatively simple alternative proof of this result.
-This alternative proof uses some sophisticated combinatorial tools, namely well-quasi-ordering, which may be interesting on their own in the context of logic.
-The proof is also a prerequisite for the related new result about \FO and \MSOi in Theorem~\ref{thm:FOMSOnew}.
+Elberfeld, Grohe, and Tantau \cite{EGT12} proved that \FO and \MSOii have equal expressive power on the graphs of bounded tree-depth---Theorem~\ref{thm:EGT}.
+Having Theorem~\ref{thm:dtreekern} at hand, we can provide a relatively simple alternative proof of this result along the construction from Proposition~\ref{prop:samepower}.
+Though, in this section we take a different route, which might look unnecessarily complicated at the first sight, but which allows for a smooth extension to a new result about the expressive power of \FO and \MSOi in Section~\ref{sub:fomsoshrub}.
+Along this route we introduce a sophisticated combinatorial tool, namely well-quasi-ordering, in the logical context.